kevin-Arpe/React-Management-Tutorial/README.md

 ## Management system
-Ths project was a first react app for practice.
+Ths project is a first react app for practice.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).